 For challenges in motivation, coaches can help athletes gain and maintain interest.
-The following suggestions for engaging and/or maintaining athletes' interest stem from a 2012 study of elite Massachusetts Special Olympics coaches xxiv.
+The following suggestions for engaging and/or maintaining athletes' interest stem from a 2012 study of elite Massachusetts Special Olympics coaches ^{xxiv}.

 - Create competitive scenarios for athletes during drills and other activities. - Reference local sports teams and well-known athletes when delivering instruction or feedback. - Use encouraging phrases like "well done" and "I know you can do it."
-Praise effort when athletes are practicing and refining skills. - bumps (as long as the athletes do not have sensory issues against touch) to encourage and praise effort when athletes are practicing and refining skills. - Keep drill lines short to maintain athletes' engagement.
+Praise effort when athletes are practicing and refining skills. - Use encouraging gestures like high-fives and fistbumps (as long as the athletes do not have sensory issues against touch) to encourage and praise effort when athletes are practicing and refining skills.

+• Keep drill lines short to maintain athletes' engagement.